mklilley/mklilley.github.io/content/posts/microclimate-change/index.md

    &\approx 3\times 10^{24}  \nonumber
 \\end{align}

-So far so good, now for the tricky bit... remembering the chemical reaction formula for the oxidation ("burning") of glucose.
+So far so good, now for the tricky bit... remembering the chemical reaction equation for the oxidation ("burning") of glucose.
 We learnt this at school but that was a loooong time ago 🤔.

 I know it's got to look something like this: